 If your student doesn’t get the results they were hoping for, or they change their mind about where they want to study, the most important thing is to remember to stay calm, be positive and don’t panic.

 Our clearing advice for parents will help you to support your student through the decision-making process.

-- Be Prepared – encourage your son or daughter to have a back-up plan of different options ready for results day.
+Encourage your son or daughter to have a back-up plan of different options ready for results day.
 This could include alternatives for if they do better than expected and become eligible for UCAS Adjustment as well as potential options if they don’t secure the grades they need and find themselves released into clearing.Find a course

-- Take a (Virtual) Road Trip – if you can, you should attend an open day or virtual event at the University where your son or daughter wishes to study.
-It can put any worries you might have to rest and will help your son or daughter get orientated for September.
-It’s an opportunity to discover the facilities and accommodation and get a better idea of what the student experience will be like;
+If you can, you should attend an open day or virtual event at the university where your student wishes to study.
+It can put any worries you might have to rest and will help them get orientated for September.
+It’s an opportunity to discover the facilities and accommodation and get a better idea of what the student experience will be like.

-- Accept an Offer – once an informal offer of a place has been made which your son or daughter wishes to accept, the next step is to add the course they want to join as a Clearing choice on UCAS Track.
+Once an informal offer of a place has been made which your son or daughter wishes to accept, the next step is to add the course they want to join as a Clearing choice on UCAS Track.
 Their place will then be confirmed.